-Thus, the cross-campus shepherding team and the administrative board have resolved unanimously to remain in the United Methodist Church.
+Thus, the cross-campus shepherding team and the administrative board have resolved without dissent to remain in the United Methodist Church.

 Our opportunity is to remain who we are – a congregation that has always had differing backgrounds and opinions – and the will to find common ground and work together.

 The Council of Bishops and our St. Matthews UMC clergy have encouraged us to stay unified -- to reclaim, revive and renew our ministry.

 The task, as John Wesley would put it, remains to do all the good we can, by all the means we can, in all the ways we can, in all the places we can, at all the times we can, to all the people we can, as long as ever we can.

 Are we able to remain true to that heritage and move forward as people who love the Lord, who earnestly repent and seek to live in peace?

 With your help, Lord, we answer: “Yes, we can.”

 Dennis Shaw, John Stokes, Karen Fenton, Sean Deskins, Courtney Kellner, Paul Powell, Raiko Ruz, Yoel Escriba